elamnek/HarmoniaSTL/README.md

 # HarmoniaSTL
-3D printable STL files for Harmonia I
+3D printable STL files for Harmonia I - esure these are printed as solid prints